 When you stake BNB, the tokens are used toward securing the asset’s Proof-of-Stake (PoS) network.
 As long as the assets remain staked, they’ll be used to verify transactions on the network, facilitate decentralized governance, and improve the network’s resilience.

 In turn, you earn rewards in the form of tokens, which are meant to incentivize you into allowing the use of your tokens over a longer term.
-That said, there are tons of different ways that staking BNB can work, including:
+That said, staking BNB can work in many different ways, including the following.

 There is also the option to stake BNB through a hardware wallet.
 Staking through a hard wallet generally comes with a lower risk than staking on a centralized exchange because you’ll maintain control over your digital assets.